Xerolux/violet-hass/SECURITY.md

 ## Supported Versions

-Always use the most recent release version.
+It is recommended to always use the most recent release version of the software.
-There will be no security updates or patches for outdated releases.
+No security updates or patches will be provided for outdated releases.

 ## Reporting a Vulnerability

-If you identify a vulnerability, please consider that this may affect other people/projects as well.
-This in mind, please email me (Xerolux
-<git@xerolux.de>) first, so I can react and hopefully fix the issue,
-before it is published to the public (e.g. in a github issue) and could be misused by a third party.
+If you identify a vulnerability, please keep in mind that it could affect other users or projects.
+Therefore, before making the vulnerability public (e.g., via a GitHub issue), kindly email me at [Xerolux](mailto:git@xerolux.de) to give me the opportunity to address and fix the issue before it could potentially be misused by a third party.